 What makes these attacks so challenging is that many don’t use malicious URLs or malware attachments.
 Asking employees to defend against them is asking a lot.
-Realistically, email impersonation attacks can only be stopped with email anti-impersonation solutions.
+Realistically, email impersonation attacks can only be stopped with email anti-impersonation solutions and anti-phishing solutions.

 Email impersonation attacks are prevalent and on the rise

 According to KnowBe4, one in six users receives an email-based impersonation attack.
 According to ESRA, there has been an 80% increase in impersonation attacks over the last quarter (Q2, 2018).
 Email impersonation has become the preferred method for phishing attacks.

 You may think you’re immune if you use a hosted solution like Office 365, but you’d be wrong.
 Using a hosted solution makes you more of a target not less.
 Of the impersonation attacks that were detected, 61% were against Office 365 users – making third party office 365 phishing protection solutions an essential requirement.